SAP-samples/sme-partner-reference-application/README.md

 **Join our community!**

 Do you like to share your own ideas and best practices?
-Please feel welcome to a vivid conversation about the *SME Partner Reference Application* in our [SAP Community](https://blogs.sap.com/2022/06/03/build-and-run-cloud-applications-on-the-sap-btp/).
+Please feel welcome to a vivid conversation about the *Partner Reference Application* in our [SAP Community](https://blogs.sap.com/2022/06/03/build-and-run-cloud-applications-on-the-sap-btp/).

 ## Requirements

-The application is based on the *SAP Business Technology Platform* (BTP) and SAP Cloud ERP Solutions.
-Therefore you need
+The application is based on the *SAP Business Technology Platform* (BTP) and integrated with SAP Cloud ERP Solutions.
+Therefore you need access to the following SAP solutions:
-- administrative access to a BTP account with entitlements for *SAP Business Application Studio*, *Cloud Foundry Runtime*, *SAP HANA Cloud*, *SAP HANA Schemas & HDI Containers*, *SAP Build Work Zone*, *SAP Event Mesh*, *Auditlog Service*, *Audit Log Viewer Service*,
-- access to an *SAP Business ByDesign* tenant and authorizations for work centers *Application and User Management* and *Project Management*,
-- access to an *SAP S/4HANA Cloud, public edition* tenant and authorizations for administration and project management apps,
+- *SAP Business Technology Platform* (BTP) account for test, demo and development (TDD account) or a BTP account for productive use,
+- SAP Cloud ERP solution such as *SAP S/4HANA Cloud, public edition* or *SAP Business ByDesign* (you can focus on the integration with the ERP solution of your choice and skip the integration with other ERP solutions if not available),
-- administrator access to an *SAP Identity Authentication Service* tenant (IAS).
+- *SAP Identity Authentication Service* (IAS).

 We are using the *Business Application Studio* as standardized development environment and *Github* as code repository.